It's Astonishing How Much Alistair Darling Has Changed Over The Last 30 Years

-Alistair Darling, the man charged with leading the No campaign in the Scottish independence referendum, has changed quite a bit over the past few decades: He’s dropped both a radical political stance and a thick beard.
+Alistair Darling, the man charged with leading the No campaign in the Scottish independence referendum, has changed a little over the past few decades: He’s dropped both a radical political stance and a thick beard.

 Check out out the photo above — that’s the former Chancellor of the Exchequer speaking at a Labour conference in the early 1980s, next to a slightly more recent photo.

-Darling’s unkempt eyebrows might have not have changed much, but his individual politics have.
+Darling’s party — like his unkept eyebrows — has not changed.
+But his individual politics have.
 A lot.
 In the 1970s Darling was more left-wing than China’s Chairman Mao, according to George Galloway, the far-left Respect party’s only member of parliament:

 Long ago, back in the mists of time when he had the beard he shaved off because it was tickling Gordon’s bum, Darling was to the left of Mao Zedong.